Quick Guide - Tenancy Agreements

 Tenancy Agreements & Clauses

 We have quite a few different tenancy agreement templates, which members can create using our document generator system.
-When creating the tenancy agreements there are also a number of options (such as whether to include guarantors, how the bills are to be paid etc).
+When creating the tenancy agreements there are also a number of options (such as whether rent is paid monthly or weekly, how the bills are to be paid etc).

 The tenancy agreements provided are:

-• A ‘bog standard’ AST – versions for England and for Wales
+• A ‘bog standard’ APT – versions for England and for Wales

 • A resident landlord tenancy agreement